galaktor/raph.es/content/cv.md

 Scrum is a just another box of tools which *can* enable teams to work well.
 When done right, it looks different every time.
 It *must*, because people are different.
 Agile by definition cannot be a uniform process.
 Unfortunately, "it depends" isn't an easy answer, hence doesn't sell very well.

 In my mind, being agile means to focus on what matters and to facilitate communication.
 Also known as: common sense.
-How this looks in practice is highly dependant on who you are and what you do.
+How this looks in practice is highly dependent on who you are and what you do.

 Agility can only be certified by a working team.

-See also: pragmatic.
+See also: <a href="#pragma">pragmatic</a>.

+<a href="#ethics">back to top</a>

 {{% anc foss %}}
 ## Free as in freedom
 This is going to sound a bit cheesy, but I'm a strong believer in free software and that it makes the world a better place.
 If you've had a look around my blog, this won't come as much of a surprise.
-My personal projects - including this cv - are [licensed](/license) accordingly.
+My personal projects - including this CV - are [licensed](/license) accordingly.

 I also understand that many projects and businesses cannot and do not work like that.
 That's fine (and a little bit sad).
 I encourage my peers to contribute back to FOSS projects they find valuable.
 And I prefer employers who do so, too.

 But to be absolutely clear: I *won't* just go and upload your proprietary code base to GitHub.
 However, I would certainly be delighted if you asked me to.

+<a href="#ethics">back to top</a>

 {{% anc team %}}
 ## Compatibility
 Like many engineers, I'm an introvert.
 This doesn't mean I'm not a team player.
 I've a good track record of working well in teams of different sizes and a variety of nationalities.
 I'm comfortable interacting with other teams, management and customers.
 I've been told I'm even quite good at it.

+<a href="#ethics">back to top</a>

 {{% anc projects %}}
 # Project examples
-Details and references available upon request.
+Let me briefly describe some of my past and current projects.
+Further details and references available upon request.

+* <a href="#algo">Algorithmic trading</a>
+* <a href="#track">Indoor location tracking</a>
+* <a href="#cars">e-commerce web platform</a>
+* <a href="#gamepad">Wireless retro gamepad</a>
+* <a href="#game">PC game sans graphics</a>
+* <a href="#dms">Document management system</a>

 {{% anc algo %}}
 ## *current*: Global financial trading company
-as **Senior Software Engineer**

 Complex proprietary software and infrastructure to enable in-house algorithmic trading on major exchanges all over the world.
-Distributed, concurrent, low-latency, near-real-time, event-driven system with primary code base in C#/.NET.
-Also bits of Python, C/C++ and sophisticated scripts for automation.
-Strong emphasis on performance as well as safety checks and automated testing.
+Distributed, concurrent, low-latency, (soft) real-time, event-driven system with primary code base in `C#/.NET`.
+Also bits of `Python`, `C/C++` and sophisticated scripts for automation.
+Strong emphasis on performance and data analysis as well as safety checks and automated testing.

 * primary architect and lead developer on multi-national team of 10
 * frequent interaction with customers, management, support and other teams